If you owned a bike in the 1980s or before in the UK, it was probably British-made. If you own one today, most likely

 Cyclodelic make clothing and accessories for women who love cycling, in London, including saddle and handlebar bags that also become handbags, reflective sashes and trouser cuffs – http://cyclodelic.myshopify.com

 Some Carradice bicycle bags may still be made in Nelson, England; possibly the cotton duck bags (Super C range and Originals) and perhaps the rainwear and the drywool jerseys, but you will have to ask them as it is not always clear from their website.
 This company was founded in 1932 – http://www.carradice.co.uk

-Although most Alpkit gear is foreign made, quite a bit of their bike luggage is now made in the UK, including frame bags, handlebar harnesses, handlebar pouches, top tube pouches, a saddle bag and handlebar mounted water bottle pouches.
-Alpkit also sell UK made kitbags, UK made bouldering mats, UK made socks, a UK made figfour dry tool, a 9 litre stash bag. a UK made climbing rucksack, and some UK made instant freeze-dried foods.
+Although most Alpkit gear is foreign made, quite a bit of their bike luggage is now made in the UK, including frame bags, handlebar harnesses, handlebar pouches, top tube pouches, stem tube pouches, a saddle bag and handlebar mounted water bottle pouches.
+Alpkit also sell UK made kitbags, UK made bouldering mats, UK made socks, a UK made figfour dry tool, a 9 litre stash bag, a UK made climbing rucksack, a UK made bike type water bottle and some UK made instant freeze-dried foods.
 Based on the edge of the Peak District, Alpkit have their own small factory making duffles, packs and bike packing bags and are selling increasingly more UK made products.
 Alpkit Sondar bike frames are made in China and I assume the rest of the bikes are made there too – https://www.alpkit.com/bike-luggage

 I also found a similar made in the UK handlebar bottle / snack pouch to the Alpkit one above on eBay.